benlaplanche/metrics-demo/README.md

 # Metrics Demo Release

-A BOSH release to demo deploying a single node Redis server with the metron agent located on the same VM, by taking the Metron Agent from tjhe CF Release itself.
+A BOSH release to demo deploying a single node Redis server with the metron agent located on the same VM, by taking the Metron Agent from the CF Release itself.

 This demo release will query the `redis info` command to obtain the `uptime_in_seconds` value and emit this as a metric.